NASA-AMMOS/Landform/Web/README.md

     1. enter profile name for AWS credentials
 1. `TilingServer.exe startworker`

-For production TODO.
+For production or integration testing the worker is deployed to an EC2 autoscale group.
+See the [AWS setup](docs/SETUP.md) documentation.

 ---

-## Development Workflow
+## Master Server Development Workflow
 1. Install latest [node.js](https://nodejs.org) 8.x.x.
 1. Acquire AWS credentials and build `TilingServer.exe` with Visual Studio as explained above.
 1. `npm install`